What Is an Income-Driven Repayment Plan?

 Are Income-Driven Repayment Plans a Good Idea?
 The Pros and Cons

-Ideally, financial experts suggest it’s best to pay off loans as quickly as possible to avoid paying more interest than you have to.7 But income-driven repayment plans extend payoff periods, making it likely more interest will accrue – meaning you’ll probably end up paying more in the long run.3,6
+Ideally, the U.S. Department of Education suggests it’s best to pay more than the minimum payment.4 But income-driven repayment plans extend payoff periods, making it likely more interest will accrue – meaning you’ll probably end up paying more in the long run.5

 Still, that doesn’t mean income-driven repayment plans are a bad idea.
 Here are the pros and cons so you can decide if an income-driven repayment plan is right for you: